zfan20/PFGNNPlus/README.md

 ## Dataset
-Please download the open public dataset from https://xmrec.github.io/
+Please download the open public dataset from https://xmrec.github.io/ and put it in a directory relative to this code base root as raw_data/xmarketdata/.

 ## Execution Environment
-We suggest to use multi-gpus machine to run the algorithm.
+We suggest using a multi-gpus machine to run the algorithm.

 ## Example code to run
 ```